mgerlach/advent_of_code/README.md

 # advent_of_code

-Advent of Code notebooks and code snippets.
+Advent of Code notebooks/code snippets with input files.

-Created with Google Colaboratory - https://colab.research.google.com/
+Notebooks created with Google Colaboratory - https://colab.research.google.com/.

+Input files need to be copied from `./<year>/` to your Google drive: `My Drive/AoC/<year>/`.